Regnal years of English and British monarchs: Overview

+Regnal years on the table below are recorded only for Kings of England (and subsequently Great Britain, and later the United Kingdom).
+These are not regnal years of Kings of Scotland nor Ireland, which have their own regnal dates.

+Legal year

 The regnal year is distinct from the official "legal year" – that is, the calendar used for legal, civic and ecclesiastical purposes.
 The legal year also did not always coincide with the start date for the historical year.
 Until the 13th century, the English legal year began at Christmas (25 December).
-From the 14th century until 1752, the legal year began on 25 March.
+From the 13th century until 1752, the legal year began on 25 March (Lady Day).
 It is only since 1752 that the legal year was re-set to coincide with the start of the historical calendar year (1 January) (see Calendar (New Style) Act 1750).

 These date differences can also be confusing when sorting dates in old documents before 1753.
-For example, the reign of Charles I came to an end with his execution on 30 January 1649, but contemporary legal records such as the House of Commons Journals record this as 30 January 1648.
-To account for this complication, it is customary for historians referring to legal events between 1 January and 25 March to write the year down in "double-barreled" format (e.g. "30 January 1648–49", the former being the legal year, the latter the historical year).
+For example, the reign of Charles I came to an end with his execution on 30 January 1649, but contemporary records such as the House of Commons Journals record this as 30 January 1648.
+To account for this complication, it is customary for historians referring to official or legal events between 1 January and 25 March to write the year down in "double-barreled" format (e.g. "30 January 1648–49", the former being the legal year, the latter the historical year).

 The regnal years listed below are given in normal historical date (not legal year).
 So a parliamentary statute that was passed on, say, 10 February 1585 (in normal calendar date) would be dated in the official record as 10 February 1584 (the legal year), and simultaneously said to have been passed in the 27th year of Elizabeth I (the regnal year that started on 17 November 1584).

 The 1750 Act reforming the legal year also officially introduced to England the Gregorian calendar on Thursday 14 September 1752.
 Up until then, England had been using the Julian calendar, which by that time was eleven days behind the calendar of most countries on the European Continent.
 So events before 1752 in English records often differ from European records, and it is sometimes necessary to refer to both sets of dates using "Old Style" (Julian) and "New Style" (Gregorian) notation, e.g. William of Orange's armada landed in England on 5 November 1688 (OS) or 15 November 1688 (NS) (see Old Style and New Style dates).
 The dates in the table below follow the English calendar (OS until 1752, NS thereafter).